Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 Now that we have our default sunny side of the toggle, let’s go ahead and see how to make it switch to the nighttime mode.

-There is a really cool feature where you can detect a checkbox checked state and then target the next element.
+There is a cool feature where you can detect a checkbox checked state and then target the next element.

 The code works as follows.